phrase/slimkeyfy/README.md

 Todo
 -
-- YAML placeholders are currently not supported (We are working on it!).
 - a dry run option where you can see what will happen if you convert.
 - currently you are prompted for all hits - We would like to do 70-80% automatically and prompt for the 20-30% that cannot be decided upon.
 - adding / generalizing Regular Expressions for better hit rate

+Closed Todos
+  -
+  - YAML placeholders are supported - thx@joshblour

 Issues
 -